SasanTazayoni/Rock-paper-scissors-lizard-spock-game-CI-PP2/README.md

 * [StackOverflow](https://stackoverflow.com/) used to problem solve and deal with queries.
 * [Getemoji](https://getemoji.com/) used to obtain game icons.
 * [Seekpng](https://www.seekpng.com/) used to obtain rules modal image.
+* [Epidemicsound](https://www.epidemicsound.com/) used to obtain sound hover effect for buttons.

 ## Testing